 2. Checked Bags Get X-Rayed

 Think before you stow your bottle of alcohol in your checked luggage; it gets screened piece by piece.
-Think twice before sticking that whole bottom of rum in your bag, it could get flagged.
-But it’s not only alcohol, they are also looking for items such as irons.
+Think twice before sticking that whole bottom of rum in your bag; it could get flagged.
+But it’s not only alcohol; they are also looking for items such as irons.

 3. Also, Sniffed by Dogs

-It is not uncommon to see a U.S. Customs and Border Patrol agent and their K-9 dog stationed at a luggage access point.
-These dogs are trained to detect drugs, weapons, and believe it or not, even fruit (it is illegal to bring fruit back into the states after your cruise).
+It is not uncommon to see a US Customs and Border Patrol agent and their K-9 dog stationed at a luggage access point.
+These dogs are trained to detect drugs, weapons, and, believe it or not, even fruit (it is illegal to bring fruit back into the States after your cruise).

 4. They Do Not Control Baggage Arrival Time

-Your bag can be delayed getting to your stateroom for a number of reasons: it gets caught up in customs, a backlog at the loading zone on the cruise ship, crew members aboard the ship are behind on delivering, or your bag could’ve had something inside and got pulled for inspection (usually booze).
+Your bag can be delayed getting to your stateroom for a number of reasons: it gets caught up in customs, there is a backlog at the loading zone on the cruise ship, crew members aboard the ship are behind on delivering, or your bag could’ve had something inside and got pulled for inspection (usually booze).

 5. Protect Fragile Items